n3rdopolis/rebeccablackos/README.txt

             rbos-force-framebuffer: Wizard for setting wlmforcefbdev option to the kernel commandline with grub
             rbos-force-softwarerendering: Wizard for setting wlmforceswrender option to the kernel commandline with grub

+CHANGING THE RESOLUTION ON SIMPLE HARDWARE
+      Not every video card has its own driver that supports Kernel Mode Setting.
+VirtualBox did not until recently, and the emulated 'vmware' device in QEMU
+      VMs would not have mode setting support.
+With this hardware, you would get at most a framebuffer device.
+However the bootloader also has to initialize a framebuffer for the kernel.

+      A kernel mode setting driver, simplekms has been cherry-picked and is built.
+This allows mode setting on many more platforms that would only support framebuffers, which means that even mode setting only Wayland desktops can run on these devices (with software rendering).
+Pending the simplekms/simpledrm driver actually being merged into the mainline kernel, many of the fallbacks, such as using framebuffer backends, using Weston hosts to nest sessions, and the custom framebuffer permissons could soon start to become not as favored.

+      What sets the resolution for this is not the kernel, but the bootloader.
+To ensure maximum support, it attempts 1024x768, and then 800x600 then 640x480
+      It is possible to change this if you want to attempt a higher resolution.

+      For Live CD mode, in the boot menu, hit the 'e' key. and set SetCustomResolution to 1 (from 0) and then change the set gfxmode= line to your desired resolution, and hit "CTRL+X"

+      For installed, edit /etc/default/grub and observe the "GRUB_GFXMODE=1024x768,800x600,640x480,auto" line.
+Add your custom resolution comma separated after the = sign first, It is recommended to keep the fallback resolution in case if it fails to set your desired one.
+      "GRUB_GFXMODE=1920x1080,1024x768,800x600,640x480,auto"

 BUILDING:
      Building your own ISO is simple.
 Simply download the SVN by ensuring subversion is installed, and running the command: svn co svn://svn.code.sf.net/p/rebeccablackos/code/